ChengyueWu/Quantitative-MRI-of-breast-cancer-patients-to-forecast-response-to-therapy/README.md

 Please refers to this paper for more details on the methodology and associated image processing pipeline:

-Angela M. Jarrett, Anum S. Kazerouni, Chengyue Wu, John Virostko, Anna G. Sorace, Julie C. DiCarlo, David A. Hormuth, II, David A. Ekrut, Debra Patt, Boone Goodgame, Sarah Avery, Thomas E. Yankeelov.
-Quantitative magnetic resonance imaging and tumor forecasting of breast cancer patients in the community setting.
-Nature Propotol, 2021 (in press).
+Jarrett AM, Kazerouni AS, Wu C, Virostko J, Sorace AG, DiCarlo JC, Hormuth DA, Ekrut DA, Patt D, Goodgame B, Avery S. Quantitative magnetic resonance imaging and tumor forecasting of breast cancer patients in the community setting.
+Nature protocols.
+2021 Nov;16(11):5309-38.

 Further questions and discussion are welcome through the repository, or via email (cwu19@mdanderson.org, cw35926@utexas.edu, ajarrett@utexas.edu).